$125 minimum charge as a single service

 Tier 1 service includes proofreading your book and also (free of charge) your synopsis, blurbs, and query letters.

 If you select this service, we will check your entire manuscript for grammar, sentence structure, spelling, dropped quotation marks, indenting, and other grammatical and basic manuscript formatting errors.
 The fee includes one submission for proofreading.
-Additional submissions, if desired, are billed at $30/hour and prorated by the quarter hour.
+Additional submissions, if desired, are billed at $30/hour and prorated by the quarter hour after the first hour.
 Fact-checking is also available for a separate hourly charge.

 Do I Need a Proofread or a Copyedit?